 9. BenQ PD3200U – Premium Pick

 The BenQ PD3200U is a great gaming choice for visuals and comfort.
-It is a little more expensive than several of the gaming monitors on this list but it has features to back up the price.
+It is a little more expensive than several of the gaming monitors on this list but it has features to back up the price and is one of the best BenQ gaming monitors available.

 This gaming monitor has height, tilt, pivot, and swivel adjustments to optimize your gaming experience.
 It also has a dual view options for viewing side by side files if you are working on tasks other than gaming.
 It has a Keyboard Video Mouse (KVM) Switch to allow you to display tasks from two different computers on a single screen as well.
 It does have a wall mount.